Struggling to meet demand in your warehouse?

 This influences the overall inventory management strategy, ensuring that there is enough space for current stock while planning for future needs.

-Another key component is managing congestion within the warehouse.
+Another key element is managing congestion within the warehouse.

 Congestion in aisles can limit access to products and affect order picking efficiency, thereby reducing the overall effectiveness of the warehouse space.